spotify/postgresql-metrics/README.md

 debuild -us -uc -b
 ```

-Notice that postgresql-metrics includes by default an Upstart script to run
+Notice that postgresql-metrics includes by default an Upstart script or systemd
-as long running process, pushing metrics to FFWD as gathered.
-You need to
+service to run as long running process, pushing metrics to FFWD as gathered.
-stop the long running process after installing the package for configuration.
+You need to stop the long running process after installing the package for configuration.

 ```
 sudo stop postgresql-metrics
 ```

 Notice that by default Upstart processes log under */var/log/upstart/*, if you
 want to debug the process.
+For the systemd service, you can run
+*sudo journalctl -u postgresql-metrics* to see the service's log.

 ### Edit Configuration